Calgary Transit Engagement

 The Student Transportation Guide

-Click here to find your child’s 2016-17 yellow school bus route map.
+Click here to find your child’s 2017-18 yellow school bus route map.
 Maps are organized by school name and route letter.
-Schools that have more than eight buses will also have an overview document to help parents identify their child's route map letter.
-Please check back if you do not see your child's route map, we will continue to add maps as routes are confirmed.
+Schools that have more than five buses (not including kindergarten) may also have an overview document to help parents identify their child's route map by its letter (Bus A etc.).

 Applying for Busing

-Parents/guardians who submitted at pre-registration will receive a confirmation email in September.
-You can cancel your transportation pre-registration with no financial penalty by filling in the cancellation option in this confirmation email and returning it to the Calgary Board of Education by email before Sept.
-30, 2016.
+Parents/guardians who submitted at pre-registration will receive a confirmation email in October.
+You can cancel your transportation pre-registration with no financial penalty using My CBE Account or by replying the confirmation email.

-For the 2016-17 school year, no refunds will be processed for service cancelled after April 30, 2017 or for individual trip delays.
+After November 2017, a pro-rated refund will be considered for cancellations.
+No refunds will be processed for service cancelled after April 30, 2018 or for individual trip delays.

 Conditional riders refer to those students who are approved to ride a yellow school bus when they are not otherwise eligible for service.
 This may occur when: